Heavy rain brings floods to Philippines; markets, offices shut

 The governor of Cavite province, southwest of Manila, declared a state of calamity after 395 mm of rain fell on parts of the province in a day, equivalent to 86 percent of a month's average rainfall.
 That and a high tide caused flooding in many parts of the province.

-Santa Rosa town in Laguna province also declared a state of calamity, with most of its neighborhoods flooded, said its mayor, Arlene Arcillas.
+Santa Rosa town in Laguna province also declared a state of calamity, with most of its neighbourhoods flooded, said its mayor, Arlene Arcillas.

 Weather forecasters said more rain was expected in coming days as tropical storm Trami moved north towards Taiwan.